nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>searches for guest (Use case 2)</u>.
-2. User requests to add or deduct to a guest's bill.
+2. User requests to add to or deduct from a guest's bill.
-3. System add or deduct to original guest's bill.
+3. System adds to or deducts from  the original guest's bill.

    Use case ends.